stackerz/app/README.md

 This is an Android app I developed to manage OpenStack Juno 2014.2.4 services, instances and objects.

-It is unfinished and I had to cease develpoment due to lack of time and other reasons.
+It is unfinished mostly because I had to cease develpoment due to lack of time and other reasons.
 Feel free to fork and use the code!

 #Screenshots